PFTL/website/content/blog/22_Step_by_step_qt.rst

 --------------------------
 Adding two buttons by setting their geometry works, but is not the handiest thing ever.
 If you change the number of characters in a button, the text may not fit in the space, you need to keep track of the position of every button in order to add the other one just below, etc. With more complicated layouts, when you have input fields or different kinds of widgets, setting the geometry individually would be incredibly cumbersome.
 Fortunately, we can use Layouts to speed and simplify our design.

 A layout is a way of telling Qt how to organize elements relative to each other.
 For instance, if we want the two buttons one below the other, we could use a vertical layout.
-Layouts are assigned to widgets, and therefore to the ``central_widget`` in our example above it would become:
+Layouts are assigned to widgets, and therefore to the ``central_widget``.
+In our example it would become:

 .. code-block:: python